Havon Finney

 Areas to Improve

-- Adding Functional Strength: Currently listed at 170-175 pounds, he will need to add significant bulk and strength to his frame to effectively handle the physicality of bigger receivers at the collegiate level and become a more reliable tackler in run support.
+- Needs to add significant bulk and strength to his lean frame to effectively handle the physicality of collegiate receivers and contribute consistently in run support.

 College Projection